 Matt Weinstein joined the ADI team in November of 2015 and uses his experience in defense legislation and appropriations to advise clients in their dealings with the federal government.

-John Winston is Vice President for Health & Life Science Programs for American Defense International, Inc.
+John Winston is Vice President for Health & Life Science Programs at American Defense International, Inc.

 Mr. Winston was a senior staff member at the Telemedicine and Advanced Technology Research Center (TATRC) at the United States Army Medical Research and Materiel Command (USAMRMC) employed as a contractor through The Geneva Foundation.
 Mr. Winston started with TATRC in 1999 and was involved in the development of most of TATRC’s business and research processes, particularly as they relate to research review and adjudication.
 He has an extensive background in program management and business development.